Mia21Mihaela/ITFTM_FinalProject/README.md

 * Negative testing test cases will be created in Zephyr Squad using Jira as Test Management tool
 * Regression testing test cases will be created in Zephyr Squad using Jira as Test Management tool
 * Cross-browser testing test cases will be created in Zephyr Squad using Jira as Test Management tool
+* Experience based testing test cases will be created in Zephyr Squad using Jira as Test Management tool

 ### 2.4 Test implementation
 * All the test data is available and reviewed (admin account: username=demo, password=demo; different type of currency: US dollar, euro and pound sterling)
 * This test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority
 * Cycle summary was created and test cases were added to the cycle summary
-* Test environment is up and running: [OpenCart Admin Interface](https://demo.opencart.com/admin)
+* Test environment is up and running: [OpenCart Admin Interface](https://demo.opencart.com/admin) and [OpenCart Website](https://demo.opencart.com/)

 ### 2.5 Test execution
 * The tests will be executed on the top 4 used browsers: Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari.
 If time will be available we will extend tests on Opera and Brave browsers